 Immunity-Boosting Foods for Aging Adults

-• Vitamin D: Due to the skin producing less Vitamin D with age, dietary supplements become all the more necessary.
-Fatty fishes like Salmon are extraordinary food sources as they’re also fortified with Vitamin D which plays an essential role in the immune system.
+Vitamin D: Since the skin synthesizes Vitamin D less with aging, dietary supplements become more essential.
+Fatty fishes like salmon are an extraordinary food source as they provide Vitamin D, which plays an essential role in immune function.

-• Probiotics: Gut health, far from being an immune propeller, is an immune need and probiotics make all the difference for it.
-Ingredients such as Yogurt, Kefir, Sauerkraut and Kimchi are a great source of Probiotics aiding in gut as well as overall health.
+Probiotics: Far from being an immune propeller, gut health is an immune need and probiotics make all the difference for it.
+Ingredients such as Yogurt, Kefir, Sauerkraut, and Kimchi are excellent sources of bacteria aiding in gut health as well as overall well-being.

-• Omega-3 Fatty Acids: Omega-3s are abundant in fatty fish like salmon and walnuts.
-They help lower inflammation that, if left unchecked, can hinder how well one’s immune system works.
+Omega-3 Fatty Acids: Omega-3s are abundant in fatty fish like salmon and walnuts.
+They help lower inflammation which, if chronic, can stifle optimal immune function.

 Exercise: The Best Defense Against Immune Decline